-The Mackay-Bennett left the Port of Halifax for its three day 800 nautical mile journey with a clergy, undertaker, 100 coffins, blocks of ice & regular supplies
+The Mackay-Bennett left the Port of Halifax for its three day 800 nautical mile journey with a clergy, undertaker, 100 coffins, blocks of ice plus regular supplies

-On a side note; St Johns Newfoundland was closer to the disaster but it was not part of Canada until 1949, its an island so relatives would have a hard time getting there to claim any bodies, plus Halifax just had more resources & knowhow So once Mackay-Bennett reached the area they recovered 306 bodies which were given a number & all clothing, body markings etc was cataloged Then 116 souls were given proper burial at sea & the ship returned with 190 victims that was well over what they were equipped to handle
+On a side note; St Johns Newfoundland was closer to the disaster but it was not part of Canada until 1949, its an island so relatives would have a hard time getting there to claim any bodies, plus Halifax just had more resources and knowhow So once Mackay-Bennett reached the area they recovered 306 bodies which were given a number plus all clothing, body markings etc was cataloged Then 116 souls were given proper burial at sea and the ship returned with 190 victims that was well over what they were equipped to handle

 |